 The Pioneer™ Weightlifting Belt

 Like I said previously, the biggest difference between a Power Belt and a Weightlifting or Training Belt is the width in the front.
 Weightlifting belts are usually either 4″ or 6″ in the back and taper to 2″-2.5″ in the front.
 The taper in the belts are what made them popular.
 As opposed to the Power Belt, the Training Belt will taper down away from your rib cage giving you a more comfortable support system.
 You will not be able to create as much intra-abdominal pressure with only having 2.5″ of material to push against but Training belts will still offer ample support.
-This belt has gained popularity in the Olympic Lifting and Crossfit movement because the buckle is smaller, and as previously stated, more comfortable.
+This belt has gained popularity in the Olympic Lifting movement because the buckle is smaller, and as previously stated, more comfortable.
 This belt is still great for Squats, Deads, and Presses but at a lighter weight.
 In addition to these exercises, the Training Belt is preferred for movements like the Snatch, Power Clean, and Jerk.
 Remember, using a belt will not prevent back injuries, so please lift smart by using good form and staying within your means.
 Pioneer™ 4″ Training/Weightlifting Belt

 - 4″ or 6″ in the back and tapers to 2.5″ in the front